Docs

 core.createRef(kind: string, props: Object<string, any>, children: Array<ElemNode>): [NodeRepr_t, (props) => Promise<void>]

 Creates a pair of [node, propertySetter].
 The node can be used like a regular ElemNode in your graph construction, and the propertySetter can be used thereafter to set the node's properties without incurring a full graph render.
+Note that you must mount the node (i.e. pass it, in some graph layout, through the Renderer's render method) before invoking the property setter will work.

 See Using Refs.